apache/storm/DEVELOPER.md

 In order to build `storm` you need `python`, `ruby` and `nodejs`.
 In order to avoid an overfull page we don't provide platform/OS specific installation instructions for those here.
 Please refer to you platform's/OS' documentation for support.

-The `ruby` package manager `rvm` and `nodejs` package manager `nvm` are for convenience and are used in the tests which run on [travis](https://travis-ci.org/apache/storm).
+The `ruby` package manager `rvm` and `nodejs` package manager `nvm` are for convenience and are used in the tests which run on [GitHub actions](https://github.com/apache/storm/actions).
 They can be installed using `curl -L https://get.rvm.io | bash -s stable --autolibs=enabled && source ~/.profile` (see the [rvm installation instructions](https://github.com/rvm/rvm) for details) and `wget -qO- https://raw.githubusercontent.com/creationix/nvm/v0.26.1/install.sh | bash && source ~/.bashrc` (see the [nvm installation instructions](https://github.com/creationix/nvm) for details).

 With `rvm` and `nvm` installed you can run